 - Form into a ball.
 Dust with flour if it is sticky.

 - Place it in a large bowl.
-Cover the bowl with a kitchen towel or cling wrap and leave the dough to proof in a warm place until it is almost triple in size.
+Cover the bowl with a kitchen towel or plastic wrap and leave the dough to proof in a warm place until it is almost triple in size.

 - This can take anywhere between 1 hour to 2 hours depending on the temperature.

-2nd proofing and shaping
+Second rise and shaping

 - Once the dough as almost tripled in size, press it down (or punch it down) to release the air bubbles.
 Turn it out onto a lightly floured surface.